0xK4gura/Port-Klang/README.md

 # 🅿🅾🆁🆃🅺🅻🅰🅽🅶

 Simple port scanner I made that enumerates from a list of domains and retrieve their IP Address.
-For educational purpose only.
+Disclaimer: for educational purpose only.
 Please don't use it on websites you don't own or have permission to do so.

 ### Usage:
 `python portklang.py domains.txt`